CMB-S4/serverless-data-portal-cmb-s4/dc0.md

 DC-0 is the first execution of a Data Challenge run, it has been completed for Large Aperture Telescopes located in Chile (`CHLAT`), the Small Aperture Telescopes located in the South Pole (`SPSAT`) and the South Pole Large Aperture telescope (`SPLAT`).

 The full documentation of the release will be made available publicly.
-For now, the best reference is the Technical Design to Measurement Requirements Appendix in the [`PBDR draft`](https://github.com/CMB-S4/PreliminaryBaselineDesignReport) in the Github repository, only accessible to members of the CMB-S4 Github organization.
+The documentation for DC0 is in the [`DC0 repository`](https://github.com/CMB-S4/DataChallenge0) on Github, only accessible to members of the CMB-S4 Github organization.

 ## Data Access